Sentenced to Be a Hero: Manga

 A manga adaptation illustrated by Natsumi Inoue began serialization in ASCII Media Works' Dengeki Comic Regulus web magazine on March 25, 2022.
 It has been collected in two volumes as of April 26, 2024.
-The manga adaptation is published digitally in English on Kadokawa's BookWalker website.
+The manga adaptation is published digitally in English on Kadokawa Corporation's BookWalker website.
+In December 2025, Yen Press announced that they would begin releasing the manga in volume form in June 2026.